OpenLLMteam/openllm/docs/PLUGIN_DEVELOPMENT.md

 # Plugin Development Guide

-This guide will help you create custom plugins to extend the Discord LLM Bot's functionality.
+This guide will help you create custom plugins to extend OpenLLM's functionality.

 ## Plugin Structure